 Much has been written about the benefit of yoga for children.
 According to the BBC, yoga for children has a profound impact on their behaviour.
 The Telegraph writes about the importance of yoga as a medium to overcome the amount of screen time children have.
 The Independent talks about the effect of yoga in the classroom in a recent article.

-The initial classes will run weekly on Thursday mornings at 10.00am, launching on Thursday 23rd May with a special taster class for children to get to know our delightful children’s yoga teacher, Sandra Stoney.
+The initial classes will run weekly on Tuesday afternoons at 5.oo pm, launching on Tuesday 9th July with a class for children to get to know our delightful children’s yoga teacher, Sandra Stoney.

 “I believe today, there is more than ever a need for yoga to be introduced to children at a young age.
 Their lives are so busy with school pressures, stressed parents, digital games, modern media and an ever-accelerating pace of life.
 Once children start school, sedentary Immobility starts with long periods sitting at desks or screens.
 Out sports are also becoming increasingly competitive, adding mental and emotional pressure.

 Children love to play and move.
 They are naturally inquisitive, imaginative and energetic.
 I believe this inexhaustible love of play, enthusiasm and boundless energy needs to be channelled in a positive, non-competitive way.
 Yoga can give them the tools to deal with life’s challenges.
 The asana (postures) help to extend the space between the vertebrae, thus relieving stress to the spinal chord accumulate during the day’s activities.